hjdhjd/homebridge-unifi-protect/README.md

 - **Blazing fast video streaming.** Video streaming from HomeKit will start within in 1-2 seconds for G3-series cameras and 3-4 seconds for G4-series cameras, in most cases.
 I've spent the time to optimize the video streaming experience to ensure it feels very responsive, and *just works*.

-- **[Doorbell ring and messages support.](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Doorbell.md).** This plugin provides support for [UniFi Protect G4 Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
-We currently support doorbell rings, motion detection, video, and receiving audio.
-In addition, we also support the use of the doorbell LCD screen to show messages. *Using the microphone to send audio is not currently supported*.
+- **[Full UniFi Protect G4 Doorbell support.](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Doorbell.md).** This plugin provides complete support for [UniFi Protect G4 Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
+We support all the features of the doorbell including - doorbell rings, two-way audio, and the use of the onboard LCD screen for messages.
+Two-way audio has caveats you should be aware of.

+- **[Two-way audio support](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Doorbell.md#doorbell-twoway) for all UniFi Protect cameras that support it**.
+In addition to [UniFi Protect G4 Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell), the [UniFi Protect G3 Micro](https://store.ui.com/collections/unifi-protect/products/unifi-video-g3-micro) provides two-way audio capabilities, and that functionality is available to you in HomeKit.

 - **Support for multiple controllers.** This plugin can support multiple UniFi Protect controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.